 I am excited to connect with my readers.

-Authors, teachers, librarians are my community.
+Fellow authors, parents, teachers, and librarians are my community.
 Together we bring words to curious young minds.
 I enjoy sharing stories with children and am passionate about bringing forth education in creative writing.
 Contact me about school visits.

 I am the mother of two amazing children, Ryan and Samantha (Sam).
 My son, Ryan, gifted me with 13 beautiful years before he passed away.
 Ryan lived life as a multiply disabled child, and besides teaching me how to love someone so completely, he taught me many other lessons.
 One is that most people are good and kind and accepting, especially kids who are allowed to ask questions and are taught to accept others for who they are.
 And that wheelchair accessibility is a gift.

-I am a proud Auntie to seven who added on two, and I have a beautiful mentee who has been in my life since she was fourteen.
+I am a proud Auntie to seven who added on three, and I have a beautiful mentee who has been in my life since she was fourteen.
 And...
 Lucky me, I am married to my handsome husband, Chris, who is my best friend.